Multiplayer Test

 |---|---|---|

 | Generate Network Profile | Should a profile be captured of network traffic for the server?
-This option is forced on when the clients variant is toggled on. | false |
+This option is hidden (and has no effect) when the clients variant is enabled, since the per-client profile already covers the relevant traffic. | false |

 | Dedicated Server | Spawn a dedicated server for clients to connect to. | true |

-| Seperate Server | A rarely used option that will launch a separate server (possibly hidden in-process depending on RunUnderOneProcess) even if the net mode does not require a server (such as Standalone).
+| Spawn Separate Server | A rarely used option that will launch a separate server (possibly hidden in-process depending on RunUnderOneProcess) even if the net mode does not require a server (such as Standalone).
 If the net mode requires a server (such as Client) a server will be launched for you (regardless of this setting). | false |

 | Parameters | Additional launch parameters to pass to the server being launched.
 These parameters are on top of the existing client parameters. | <none> |